Posted on

 Some of the names we saw were Theodore Roosevelt, Douglas MacArthur.
 Names with stars represent that they have received more than one medal.
 There are 19.

 Mary Edwards was the only female.
 Single names represent the native Indian.
-This starts with as far back as the Civil War
+She was not married and had no children.

 In 2015, our FNG year, we had the privilege to ride with Leroy Petry.

-He is the third name on the left.
+He is the third name on the left under Afghanistan.

 At the Cemetery is a Memorial for POW/MIA.
 The 9 black solid granite pillars represent prison bars.
 Inside the statue are water samples from 7 seas.
 Also rocks from each branch’s military chapels are inside.